 As Lilliana Mason explains in her 2018 book Uncivil Agreement: How Politics Became Our Identity, we are increasingly apt to apply social identity labels to people based on their political views.
 And this fuels the decline in civility and civil discourse.
 In face-to-face conversation with each other, we hope to test the alignment of political views and social identity.
 Please join us!

 This Make Shift Coffee House is part of a series of Make Shift Coffee Houses in Yarmouth guided by a local committee.
-The Committee of 12 people is co-chaired by Deborah Delp and Sharon McDonnell.
+The Committee of 12 people is co-chaired by Republican Deborah Delp and Democrat Sharon McDonnell.
 Here are the Committee’s goals: